Crash Nitro Kart: Characters

-Story
+Plot

-Crash, Coco and Crunch Bandicoot are relaxing while their nemesis, Doctor Neo Cortex, ponders his next course of action in regards to defeating the Bandicoots and achieving world domination.
+Crash, Coco and Crunch Bandicoot are relaxing at their home in the Wumpa Islands while their nemesis, Doctor Neo Cortex, is in his laboratory at his headquarters pondering his next course of action in regards to defeating the Bandicoots and achieving world domination.
 Suddenly, both groups are abducted by a mysterious white light that takes them to a large coliseum somewhere in another galaxy.
 This galaxy is ruled by Emperor Velo XXVII, who plans on having the teams race for the entertainment of his subjects.
-He promises the Earthlings that winning the races will win their freedom, but threatens them with the destruction of Earth if they refuse to race.
+He promises the Earthlings that winning the races will win them their freedom, but threatens them with the destruction of Earth if they refuse to race.

-After both teams accept the challenge, Velo explains that the racers will compete on four worlds of his choosing, and promises a race against the galactic champion if the champions of those worlds are defeated.
+After both teams accept the challenge, Velo explains that the racers will compete on four worlds of his choosing, and promises a race against the galactic champion if the champion keys from those worlds are obtained.
 When Krunk, Nash, Norm, and Geary, the champions of Terra, Barin, Fenomena, and Teknee respectively, are defeated, the Earth racers go up against the galactic champion: Emperor Velo himself.
 The racers defeat Velo, but he refuses to send them back to Earth unless they win all of the time relics and defeat him again.
 Velo loses again to the Earth racers and literally explodes in a bout of fury, revealing himself to be a robot suit controlled by a small gremlin-like version of himself.

 If Team Bandicoot win the race, Velo, having lost his influence over his subjects, dejectedly relinquishes his empire to the Bandicoots.
 Crash considers becoming the next emperor of the galaxy, but decides otherwise and gives control back to Velo in exchange for sending the Bandicoots back to Earth.
 If Team Cortex win the race, Velo struggles with Cortex over the possession of his scepter, only to be stopped by Tiny.
 Cortex uses the scepter's power in an attempt to return to Earth, but the scepter breaks and sends Cortex, N. Gin and Tiny to Terra instead.
 When they are confronted by the natives, Tiny repairs the scepter and is subsequently revered as a king, much to Cortex's annoyance.